 Finding Antique French Urns

 Antique French urns are probably my absolute favorite thing I collect because they make anything you put in them look better!
 But oh, this is a tough one!
-If there is one question I’m asked the most, it is where I find my antique French urns, and I’ll be honest, they’re not easy to find.
+If there is one question I’m asked the most, it is where I find mine, and I’ll be honest, they’re not easy to find.

 I go to my local antiques mall at least once a week and urns are always something I’m looking for.
 I’ve also had good luck at flea markets, which I usually try to do once a month.
 And I’ve gotten a couple of them on Etsy as well.

-Just be aware that these are heavy so be sure to check the shipping amount before you purchase.
+Just be aware that most of these are made of cast iron and are heavy, so be sure to check the shipping amount before you purchase.
 And if you think it’s too high, simply ask.
-I frequently ask if they can come down on shipping and sometimes they will.
+I frequently ask if they can come down on shipping and often they will!